AckerlyXu/heima/articles/virtual-machines/windows/classic/connect-logon.md

 ---
 title: Log on to a classic Azure VM | Azure
-description: Use the Azure Classic Management Portal to log on to a Windows virtual machine created with the classic deployment model.
+description: Use the Azure Portal to log on to a Windows virtual machine created with the classic deployment model.
 services: virtual-machines-windows
 documentationcenter: ''
 author: cynthn